kurtosis-tech/kurtosis/api/typescript/README.md

 }
 ```

 These instructions should help you get started with using the Kurtosis Typescript SDK to create and manage enclaves for your projects.
-If you need further assistance or ahve questions, please open a [Github Discussion](https://github.com/kurtosis-tech/kurtosis/discussions/categories/q-a) or ping us in [Discord](https://discord.com/invite/HUapYX9RvV).
+If you need further assistance or have questions, please open a [Github Discussion](https://github.com/kurtosis-tech/kurtosis/discussions/categories/q-a) or ping us in [Discord](https://discord.com/invite/HUapYX9RvV).